swaptacular/swpt_accounts/protocol.rst

    these flags for different purposes.
-The lowest bit (bit ``0``) is reserved, and has the meaning "scheduled for deletion". [#forbid-transfers]_ If all of the following conditions are met, an account SHOULD be removed from the server's
-   database: 1) the account is "scheduled for deletion"; 2) the account has no prepared transfers that await finalization; 3) enough time has passed since account's creation;
+The lowest bit (bit ``0``) is reserved, and has the meaning "scheduled for deletion". [#forbid-transfers]_ If all of the following conditions are met, an account SHOULD be removed (or at least marked as deleted) from the server's database: 1) the account is "scheduled for deletion"; 2) the account has no prepared transfers that await finalization; 3) enough time has passed since account's creation;
    [#creation-date]_ 4) accont's configuration have not been updated for some time; [#config-delay]_ 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is